There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 Price: €10.99 - €23.99 per month

-Netflix was founded all the way back in 1997 when Americans Marc Randolph and Reed Hastings joined forces and it now boasts over 300 million subscribers worldwide, over a million of whom are in Ireland.
+Netflix was founded all the way back in 1997 when Americans Marc Randolph and Reed Hastings joined forces and it now boasts well over 300 million subscribers worldwide, over a million of whom are in Ireland.

-Netflix has three main streaming plans in Ireland.
+The service has three main streaming plans in Ireland.
 All three include unlimited, ad-free programmes and films, and you can cancel at any time.
 However Netflix no longer offers any type of free trial period.

 The Basic plan is a relatively inexpensive €10.99 per month, which is hard to argue with when you take into account the sheer scale of content that's now available to view.
 This plan however only allows you to stream on one device at a time and doesn't include streaming in full high definition (HD).